YekaboteSomaShekhar/user-management-automation/README.md

 + User 'light' processed.
 Credentials stored in /var/secure/user_passwords.txt (root-only).
 + User 'siyoni' processed.
 Credentials stored in /var/secure/user_passwords.txt (root-only).
 + User 'manoj' processed.
 Credentials stored in /var/secure/user_passwords.txt (root-only).

+### Security considerations & recommendations:

++ **Protect credentials file**: /var/secure/user_passwords.txt is created with permissions 600 and owned by root.
+Only admins (root) should be able to read it.
+Consider encrypting this file at rest (e.g., using GPG) if long-term storage is required.

++ **Avoid printing passwords to STDOUT** in production.
+The script prints only a notice — it does not print passwords to the terminal.
+Credentials are written to the restricted file.

++ **Audit & rotation**: Keep logs and rotate /var/log/user_management.log with your normal logrotation policy.
+Rotate and securely remove old /var/secure credential files.
+Avoid keeping plaintext credentials longer than needed.

++ **Harden password generation**: The script uses a fairly strong random generator.
+You can increase length/complexity per policy.

++ **Idempotency & safety**: The script attempts to handle existing users gracefully.
+Still test in a staging environment before running across many production systems.